 The principal shall be responsible for the execution of this policy.
 Faculty and staff who need assistance in the interpretation or execution of the policy should contact either the Principal or Assistant Principal/Dean.
-Procedure for Dealing with Sexual Harassment

 Any faculty or staff member who receives a complaint verbally or in writing concerning sexual harassment or who observes conduct, which he/she believes, may constitute sexual harassment is required to document the complaint and report it in writing to the principal and to the Coordinator of Title IX within two school days.